Craig Wilson (water polo): Professional career

-Hall of Fame recognition
+Honors

 Wilson is a member of the Class of 1999 USA Water Polo Hall of Fame and was inducted July 17, 1999.
 Additionally, was inducted into the International Swimming Hall of Fame as a member of the Class of 2005.

 He's also in the UCSB Gaucho Athletic Hall of Fame twice, being named once individually and once as a member of the 1979 NCAA Championship men's water polo team, and is the only player in the history of the UC Santa Barbara men's water polo program to have his cap retired.